 Roof leaking or ongoing foundation leak that has confounded contractors for years?
-Call Finegan Inspection Services and get answers with our expert moisture intrusion inspections and analyses.
+Call Finegan Inspection Services at 513-683-0733, or email email@example.com for an appointment.
+Get answers with our expert moisture intrusion inspections and analyses.

 A whole home inspection is a professional, objective visual examination of the condition of a home .
-The inspection will educate and inform the client regarding a home's positive features as well as any areas recommended for future attention.
-We also explain how to best correct any possible defects that are discovered.
+With over 29 years of home inspecting experience, our goal is to educate and inform our clients regarding a home's positive features as well as any areas recommended for future attention.
+Terry Finegan will also explain how to best correct any possible defects that are discovered.

 The home inspection is designed to reduce the risk of a home purchase by providing valuable information to a prospective buyer, thus aiding in the purchase decision as well as offering peace of mind with that decision.

 The inspection report is limited to the condition of the home at the time of the inspection.
 Compliance with local codes is commonly excluded, except for safety items.
 While there is no absolute standard definition of a 'major' defect, many consider this to mean $500-$1000 or more to correct the item.
 The term 'defect' is most often used to describe an item that is not functioning or is not serving its useful purpose as intended.

 Pricing is offered after looking at a home online.
 Fees for whole home inspections, such as and including condominiums, begin at $300.
 Termite inspections, radon testing, or mold testing are additional services which can be added to any home inspection.